+We believe that our success depends largely upon our employees and on our ability to continue to attract, retain and motivate qualified employees.
 We promote an inclusive environment by valuing the contributions of all employees and working to ensure that all employees feel seen, heard, valued, and respected.
 We encourage the diversity of thinking that comes from the differences in experiences, knowledge, perspective, culture, customs, and background of all of our employees.
 We believe a diverse workforce supports creativity, problem-solving and better decision-making.
 We actively seek a diverse talent pool using inclusive hiring practices.
-The Board has tasked our management team with taking a proactive approach to diversity, equity, and inclusion, and periodically reviews our programs and processes to ensure continual improvement.
+The nominating and corporate governance committee has tasked our management team with taking a proactive approach to diversity, equity, and inclusion, and periodically reviews our programs and processes to ensure continual improvement.
 Six of our eight Board members are diverse, with two self-identifying as female and four self-identifying as members of an underrepresented minority.

 We believe it is important to minimize the environmental impact of our products and operations to ensure a sustainable future.
-We are working to enhance our sustainability practices by developing and implementing policies to reduce our carbon emissions, consumption of energy and water, and the waste we generate.
-We are a fabless semiconductor company and have selected semiconductor foundry and outsourced assembly and test manufacturers who demonstrate a commitment to the environment.
+Our timing solutions enable customers to create more energy efficient products.
+We are working to enhance our sustainability practices by developing and implementing policies to reduce our greenhouse gas emissions, consumption of energy and water, and the waste our operations generate.
+We are a global fabless semiconductor company and strive to work with semiconductor foundries and outsourced assembly and test contractors that demonstrate a commitment to high ethical standards and responsible environmental and social practices.